 What Is Lead Poisoning?

-- immigrate to the US or are adopted from a foreign country without regulations for use of lead
+- come from a foreign country that doesn’t regulate the use of lead

-- have pica (cravings to eat things like dirt and paint chips)
+- have pica (eat things like dirt and paint chips)

 How Do Children Get Lead Poisoning?